[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 - for the DPS gems, level 2 copies at the same time (or buy 20/0) and then vendor one copy with GCP and re-level it in the swap weapons.

-Weapon 6S / 2-5L BBBBR: Scorching Ray, Cast while Channelling, Elemental Focus, Concentrated Effect, Controlled Destruction, Fire Penetration.
+Weapon 6S / 3L BBBBRR: Scorching Ray - Cast while Channelling - Elemental Focus, Concentrated Effect, Life Leech, Fire Penetration.
 For 5S drop CE.
 Icestorm does not require any links and automatically uses all support gems in the staff.
-Just link SR with CwC.
-Link the other blue gems to it whenever you can afford it for extra damage from SR. FP does nothing for SR, there is no reason to 6L the staff ever.
+Just link SR with CwC and optionally with EF for more damage from SR. FP, LL and CE do nothing for SR, there is no reason to have more links.

 For faster clearing of wide open areas you can use Increased AoE instead of CE.
 Keep in mind that losing a multiplicative damage modifier will lower your DPS dramatically and may slow you down in harder maps instead of making it go faster.

 You can swap CE for Item Rarity for better drops if the map is easy enough.
-In the Standard league, you can also swap Fire Penetration for Item Quantity.
+In the Standard league, you can also swap Life Leech for Item Quantity.

-For the top bosses (or just clearing trash), a swap staff for MF culling can be quite useful.
-RBBBBG: FP - SR - CwC - EF - Item Rarity - Culling Strike.
+For the top bosses, another swap staff for MF culling can be quite useful.
+BBBBRG: SR - CwC - EF, Item Rarity, LL, Culling Strike.
 Swap to it when the boss is at 10% life or less.

 Chest 5L: CWDT (lv 1) - Ball Lightning (lv 4) - Curse of Hit (20/20) - Enfeeble (lv 20) - Temporal Chains (lv 20).